There are a lot of reasons for back pain. Many of them are real, and nearly all of them are 100% treatable without a doctor.

 Elevated bridges are the perfect way to do just that.
 You're going to be teaching your glute medius how to operate under a horizontal load (like what happens when you walk, run, or hike).
 You're also going to learn to properly concentrically contract your spinal erectors, without hyper extending them.
 Lastly, you're going to train how to posteriorly tilt your pelvis to get a maximum contraction in your posterior chain.

-That's a lot for exercise.
+That's a lot for one exercise.

 Perform 2-3 sets of 10-20 reps daily.